r5valkyrie/docs/docs/proxy-entities.md

 Hologram proxies use a special shader assigned with DeployableModelHighlight( entity proxy) which draws them with a special transparent shader with blue flashes and interlaced lines.
 There is also a version for displaying invalid placement positions: DeployableModelInvalidHighlight( entity proxy ); this is the same as DeployableModelHighlight() except the highlight is red.

-These are CLientside Dynamic Props (they are not rendered for other players).
+These are Clientside Dynamic Props (they are not rendered for other players).

 ![Alt text](https://raw.githubusercontent.com/r5valkyrie/docs/refs/heads/main/docs/carepackageproxyvalid.png)
 ![Alt text](https://raw.githubusercontent.com/r5valkyrie/docs/refs/heads/main/docs/carepackageproxyinvalid.png)